BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/U04aForLoopFun/instructions.md

 3. sumOddsInRangeExclusive(int a, int b) - Must use a for loop.
 Returns the sum of all odd integers between a and b (exclusive of b).
 Example: sumOddsInRangeExclusive(10, 16) returns 39 (11 + 13 + 15).
 Note: If  b is odd, it must not be included in the sum.

-4. sumOddFourDigits(int a) - Must use a for loop.
+4. sumOddFourDigits(int a) - MUST use a for loop.
+You are guaranteed that the parameter will be a four-digit number, so create a for loop that repeats 4 times.
 Analyzes the individual digits of the integer a and returns the sum of only the digits that are odd.
 Example: sumOddDigits(1635) returns 9 (1 + 3 + 5).
-Precondition: int a will always be a 4-digit number.
+PRECONDITION: int a will always be a 4-digit number.

 Main method
 ```